avast/android-styled-dialogs/README.md

 ### How to react on button press in your Activity/Fragment:

 Simply implement interface `ISimpleDialogFragmentListener` in your Activity/Fragment.
-I recommend similar pattern in your other (non-simple) DialogFragments.
+Similar pattern in your other DialogFragments is recommended.

 ## How to create other (non-simple) DialogFragments:

-Extend BaseDialogFragment class and look at demo app implementation.
+Extend `BaseDialogFragment` and look at demo app implementation.
 It shows two types of those implementations:

- - `FavoriteCharacterDialogFragment`: showing list in the dialog using extending `BaseDialogFragment`
+ - `FavoriteCharacterDialogFragment` shows list in the dialog using extending `BaseDialogFragment`
- - `JayneHatDialogFragment`: showing a custom view in the dialog using extending `SimpleDialogFragment`
+ - `JayneHatDialogFragment` shows a custom view in the dialog using extending `SimpleDialogFragment`

-### What can you set in a DialogFragment
+### What can you setup in the dialog builder:
  - title
  - message
  - three buttons (positive, negative, neutral)